Data Contract CLI

 # Example import from ODCS Excel Template

-datacontract import --format excel --source odcs.xlsx
+datacontract import excel --source odcs.xlsx

-You may give the `glue-table` parameter to enumerate the tables that should be imported.
-If no tables are given, _all_ available tables of the database will be imported.
+Importing from Glue reads the necessary Data directly off of the AWS API.
+You may give the --table parameter to enumerate the tables that should be imported.
+If no tables are given, all available tables of the database will be imported.

 Examples: